maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

 How to report bugs and make suggestions is described on the [community](../About/Community.md) page.

+Note, where the feature is listed as "(done)" means we have prototype code in the testing phase.

-## Features to add for STACK 3.5 ##
+## Features to add for STACK 3.6 or later ##

-Goal: release end of Jan 2016.

 ### Units Inputs ###

-* Accept spaces in inputs as implied multiplication?
 * Convestion from Celsius to Kelvin?
 What units to choose for degrees Celsius which don't conflict with Coulomb?
 * Support for United States customary units?
 * Add an option to validation to require compatible units with the teacher's answer, not just some units.
 * Create a mechanism to distinguish between `m/s` and `m*s^-1`, both at validation and answer test levels.
 * Create a mechanism to distinguish between `m/s/s` and `m/s^2`, both at validation and answer test levels.
-* (done) An answer test which does not check for equivalence with equivalent units.

-### MCQ Inputs ###

-* Check if the display type is a string.
-If so, strip off the "s and don't sent it through the CAS.

-For the future?

-* Add shuffle.
-Needs to be seeded from the question usage.
-* Add choose N (correct) from M feature (used at Aalto).
-* Have a "none of these" which degrates to an algebraic input
-* Enable better support for text-based strings in the display (e.g. CASTex?!)

-## Features to add ##

-Note, where the feature is listed as "(done)" means we have prototype code in the testing phase.

 ### Inputs ###